Comment on the

 appellation given to them; for with strict regard to etymology, they

-terrible and almost incurable diseases, which pleasures and
+of terrible and almost incurable diseases, which pleasures and

 appetites, fears and griefs, and covetousness, and follies, and